 Your wedding is going to be the biggest day of your life!
-Work with efficient Wedding checklists and softwares.
+Work with efficient Wedding checklists and software.
 But before you get into the midst of it all, take it in.
 Breathe and take out some time, effort and patience to deal with these Wedding Planning Do's and Don'ts.
 And we assure you that your wedding would be a roaring success.
 Planning a wedding is a tedious task and for a couple who has a plethora of things to keep in mind and take care of - planning a wedding could be an overwhelming task.
 Therefore, we have curated for you planning a wedding guide from a listicle of things that you must follow and a listicle of things you must avoid at all times.
 So, read on and plan the wedding that will outlive all others for ages to come.

 Here are the top 5 Wedding Planning Do's which can make your wedding day and all the other epic days leading up to your big day a roaring success!
 Planning a wedding was never this simple.

 1. Discuss and decide